Data Center Insurance

 In most cases, workers' compensation coverage and commercial auto insurance may be required if you have employees and own a business vehicle.
 If your IT infrastructure business doesn't have employees or uses personal vehicles for work, your insurance requirements will differ in that you won't be required to obtain workers' comp and will need HNOA insurance instead of commercial auto.

-Even when not required by law or regulations, there are several reasons why data center insurance is important:
+Even when not required by law or regulations, there are several reasons why data centers need insurance coverage:

 • Financial protection: Because data centers are extremely expensive to operate and maintain, insurance provides a financial safety net should anything happen to your business.